 The magnificent four-day event succeeds in attracting the very finest horses year-in-year-out along with some of the most decorated jockeys in the business all vying to compete for the ultimate sporting accolades.
 Avid racegoers can indeed relish an experience unrivalled by most, with the feature races, including the Cheltenham Gold Cup and the Queen Mother Champion Chase, certain to catch the eye.

 Owners and trainers long dream of entering runners in races at Cheltenham, which has only made its elite status more prominent.
-Year on year the four-day bonanza increases in popularity, with record crowds of over 71,500 in attendance during Gold Cup Day in 2020.
+Year on year the four-day bonanza increases in popularity, with a record crowd of 73,875 in attendance during Gold Cup Day in 2022.

 Proceedings kick off in style with Champion Day, a fixture boasting four Grade One races.
-The day opens with the exciting Supreme Novices Hurdle, which has seen the likes of Vautour, Douvan and Brave Inca reign victorious.
+The day opens with the exciting Supreme Novices Hurdle, which has seen the likes of Vautour, Douvan and most recently, Constitution Hill reign victorious.

 The showcase of the opening day, however, is undoubtedly the Champion Hurdle.
 The premier two-mile hurdle is globally recognised as one of the National Hunt’s most prominent spectacles and has seen a superb selection of legendary victors, including Istabraq, Hurricane Fly and Sea Pigeon.

-2021 saw Rachael Blackmore become the first female jockey to claim Champion Hurdle victory on the incredible Honeysuckle and who knows what records will be broken in 2022!
+In 2021, Rachael Blackmore became the first female jockey to claim Champion Hurdle victory on the incredible Honeysuckle and the golden duo made history again in 2022!

 Ladies Day: Fashion, Excitement and Blistering Pace Racing